2015 Caution: Transition from ICD-9-CM to ICD-10-CM/PCS Coding

 3 Compton WM, Jones CM, Baldwin GT.
 Relationship between nonmedical prescription-opioid use and heroin use.
 The New England Journal of Medicine.
 2016;374:154-63.

 Unit of Analysis

 The unit of analysis is the hospital discharge (i.e., the hospital inpatient stay) or an emergency department (ED) visit, not a person or patient.
 This means that a person who is admitted to the hospital or visits the ED multiple times in one year is counted each time as a separate "discharge" from the hospital or a separate "encounter" in the ED.
-Transfers to another acute care hospital or ED are excluded from this section of Fast Stats.
-Records for patients initially seen in the ED and then transferred to an acute care hospital (either admitted through the ED or direct admission), are included as an inpatient stay.
+Transfers to another acute care hospital are excluded.
+If the hospital inpatient stay or ED visit includes more than one diagnosis code for opioid-related hospital use, the encounter is only counted once.

 For Fast Stats, all stays and visits are counted one time only, regardless of the number of relevant diagnosis or procedure codes that appear on the record.
 For instance, when identifying opioid-related inpatient stays and ED visits, a record may include more than one of the opioid-specific codes; in such a case, the record is only included once in the counts.

 Rate or Count of Inpatient Stays or ED Visits

 Population-based rates are presented for trends of opioid-related inpatient stays and ED visits reported overall and by age, sex, community-level income, and patient location.
 For expected payer, trends in opioid-related hospital use are presented as discharge/encounter counts.
 Currently, there is no source of national population insurance estimates that align with HCUP's definition of expected primary payer.
 More information is available in HCUP Methods Series Reports by Topic "Population Denominator Data for Use with the HCUP Databases" (multiple documents; updated annually).